MicrosoftDocs/customer-voice/cv-docs/purchase.md

 If you have other Dynamics 365 products or don't have a Dynamics 365 subscription, you may purchase Dynamics 365 Customer Voice separately.

-## Enable Dynamics 365 Customer Voice for users with Dynamics 365 enterprise licenses
+## Enable Dynamics 365 Customer Voice for users with Dynamics 365 enterprise products

-A tenant with select Dynamics 365 enterprise licenses assigned has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
+A tenant with select Dynamics 365 enterprise products assigned has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
 If the free responses are exhausted, you can purchase additional responses in bundles of $100 for 1,000 responses per month as mentioned in the [Purchase additional responses](#purchase-additional-responses) section.

 ### Disable Dynamics 365 Customer Voice for a user

-Dynamics 365 Customer Voice is available to all users who have a Dynamics 365 enterprise license assigned.
+Dynamics 365 Customer Voice is available to all users who have a Dynamics 365 enterprise product license assigned.
 If you want to disable Dynamics 365 Customer Voice for a user:

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/).